AntonTheDev/ExtendaBLE-Android/README.md

 One of the unique features of **ExtendaBLE** is that it allows to bypass the limitations of the MTU size in communicating between devices.
 The library negotiates a common MTU size, and allows breaks down the data to be sent between devices into packets, which are then reconstructed by the receiving entity.

+An iOS/OSX/tvOS library with support for packet based communication between Android and iOS/tvOs/OSX can be found here..
+[ExtendaBLE](https://github.com/AntonTheDev/ExtendaBLE)

 **NOTE: This is a work in Progress / Currently works with iOS/OSX/tvOS framework, looking for help to make a standalone library**

 ## Features